PatrikTrefil/c-sharp-apify-actor-example/README.md

 # Example Apify actor in C#

 Minimal example for developing [Apify](https://apify.com/) actor in [C# programming language](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/).
+[Here](https://apify.com/patrik.trefil/c-sharp-apify-actor-example) is the actor's page on the Apify store.
 The code is open source.

 The example:

 -   Reads user provided URL from input
 -   Does HTTP request to get HTML from this URL
 -   Saves HTML into OUTPUT record in Key Value Store

 This actor works both on Apify platform and locally.